cockroachdb/docs/v20.1/cockroach-quit.md

 ---

 {{site.data.alerts.callout_danger}}
-`cockroach quit` will be deprecated in v20.2.
-To stop a node:
+`cockroach quit` is no longer recommended, and will be deprecated in v20.2.
+To stop a node, it's best to first run [`cockroach node drain`](cockroach-node.html) and then do one of the following:

 {% include {{ page.version.version }}/prod-deployment/node-shutdown.md %}
 {{site.data.alerts.end}}